Estimated reading time: 4 minutes

 When my son is busy focusing on a task or going out somewhere, and then we have to move onto another thing, he finds this transition difficult.
 If he feels like he hasn’t completed a task, this will bother him and play on his mind for the rest of the day.
-He will let me know that he is not happy and will mention this over and over, thinking that I will give in and let him go back to what he was doing previously.

 On Sunday, my son decided that he wanted to spend time with me to complete a puzzle together, so I grabbed the Avengers Infinity War Ravensburger Puzzle out from the cupboard.
 Now this puzzle is part of a pack of four puzzles, each containing 100 pieces!

 There’s me thinking we were only going to put together one of the puzzles.
 Oh no. My son wanted us to complete all four!
 Don’t get me wrong, it was great bonding time, but it was a bit of a puzzle overload for me.

 He loves his computer games and must complete the level before he can switch off the game console.
 I have seen him play many games and I know that you can save some games throughout the level at saving stations.
 You don’t have to complete the whole level.

 Most times, he associates different games with places, so at home, he likes to play the Lego games, at his dads he likes to play FIFA and at my partners he wants to play Human: Fall Flat.

 In terms of completing tasks, my son loves his DVD collection.
 It is acknowledged that he is a big fan of movie trilogies and must have the complete set.
 He is very particular about where he places his DVDs.
 He puts his DVDs all in order, and I am not allowed to touch them.
 If I move one out of place, he would be able to notice this straight away.

 My son does not feel complete until he has asked me what feels like one hundred questions per day.
 Seriously it isn’t that much, but close!